datownia/datowniasdk/README.md

 #datownia sdk

-This repository contains the datownia SDK and code samples showing how to use datownia without the SDK.
+This repository contains the datownia SDK and code samples showing how to use datownia directly without the SDK.

 ##API Information Guide